rsnel/scubed3/README.md

 a random block of the device is selected.
 If it happens to be allocated to the current device, it is used.
-If it happens to be allocated to another device, it is updated with a new seqno (therefore every bit will change with a probalility of .5).
+If it happens to be allocated to another device, it is updated with a new seqno (therefore every bit will change with a probability of .5).
 If the block is unallocated, it will be added to the device, another block will be deleted. (this level of paranoia is required for flash media, this kind of media keeps an internal record about the order in whichs blocks